 Government technocrats this week played down the extent of the tensions, arguing that it is natural in a process of policy formulation to have differences.

 Said labour Director General Sipho Pityana: “It is a bit premature to say the differences are irreconcilable because we haven’t even started with negotiations among ourselves.
+What we are doing is still looking at proposals from various ministries.”

 Yet sources say a crucial meeting of the committee last weekend ended in a showdown between Mboweni and other ministries, instead of bridging the gap between them.
 This meeting included MECs for finance and economic affairs from all nine provinces.